mdancho84/mdancho84.github.io/_drafts/5-mistakes-data-science-job.md

 ### **I set this aside chalking it up as just another course idea to add to the list.**

-Plus everyone had been asking me to make Python courses, so I was hell-bent on creating them (even though I not so secretly dislike python...
-R rules).

 But then 2-weeks later, at a birthday party for my niece, I was chatting with a family friend that is a Chiropractor.
 He had recently decided to open up his own practice and was having trouble getting clients.
 And costs for his business were stacking up.

 Me being an entrepreneur, I wanted to help.
 I asked what his main problem was.